MattMorgis/digitalocean-spaces-terraform-backend/README.md

 - Create a `Space` via the DigitalOcean console or CLI
 - A Spaces `Access Key` and `Secret`
 - The [`aws cli`](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) installed
-- _Optional:_ A DigitalOcean personal access token (used to spin up an example Droplet)
+- _Optional:_ A DigitalOcean personal access token (used to create an example Droplet)

 ## Setup

-We can use the [`S3` Terraform Backend](https://www.terraform.io/docs/backends/types/s3.html) to instead point to our DigitalOcean `Space`.
+We can use the [`S3`](https://www.terraform.io/docs/backends/types/s3.html) Terraform Backend to instead point to our `Space`.

 The required keys are `endpoint`, `key`, and `bucket`.